2009 European football match-fixing scandal: Germany

 In Germany, at least 32 games from the 2.
 Bundesliga to the junior leagues were manipulated.
 Including four games from the 2.
 Bundesliga, three games from the 3.
 Liga, 18 games in the Regionalliga, Oberliga games and two games from the U-19 division.

 In September 2010, the public-law TV magazine Fakt reported that thirteen second tier and five third tier league games, twenty regional league games, five league games, as well as two games in the DFB-Pokal, five U-19 games and other individual friendly games, were under suspicion of manipulation.

 A DFB referee was also accused of having been bribed by the alleged fraudulent betters in a regional league game in May 2009.

 In course of the investigation, basketball player of the Brose Baskets from Bamberg, Ivan Pavić, and the Würzburger landes league player, Kristian Sprećaković, were also arrested on 19 November 2009.

-Four games of the SSV Ulm 1846 in the final phase of the Regionalliga season 2008–09 were under suspicion of manipulation.
+Four games of SSV Ulm 1846 in the final phase of the Regionalliga season 2008–09 were under suspicion of manipulation.
 On 27 November 2009, the club announced the denunciation of the Croatian players Davor Kraljević, Marijo Marinović and Dinko Radojević in association with the match-fixing scandal.

 On 24 November 2009, Regionalliga club SC Verl suspended midfielders Patrick Neumann and Tim Hagedorn from games and training.
 The club received indications of attempted tampering for the game against Borussia Mönchengladbach II (4–3 win) and 1.
 FC Köln II (1–0 loss) in the 2008–09 season.
 On 28 November 2009, Neumann admitted to Bochum prosecutor's office that he received 500€, making him the first professional to sign a confession in the match-fixing scandal.
 However, he continued to deny any activity in the manipulations.

 Marcel Schuon confirmed to the Bochum prosecutor's office that during his time at VfL Osnabrück, manipulation took place in a 3–0 defeat to FC Augsburg on 17 April 2009 in the 2.
 Bundesliga.
 He refused to inform anyone until after the game.
 Schuon was issued a five-figure fine.
 At the beginning of the 2009–10 season, Schuon switched to 3.
 Liga team SV Sandhausen, where he was removed at the end of November 2009 due to his involvement in the match-fixing scandal.